maptimebmore/ccbc-osm-presentation/osm-mapping.md

 ]

 ---
 .left-column[
   ## OSM & GIS
 ]
 .right-column[

-  editing in OSM for just a few minutes covers a huge range of what you learn about in a GIS program:
+Editing in OSM for just a few minutes covers a huge range of what you learn about in a GIS program:
   - Editing, digitizing, image interpretation

   - Databases

   - Metadata and attributes

   - Data Quality (QA/QC)
-  -
 ]

 ---